Company Registration

 CNF Return Type Code to 14409

-Note: Only eligible for users with zero transactions during the return period.
+Note: Only eligible for taxpayers with zero transactions during the return period.

 Mistake: Many taxpayers forget to file returns on time.